LituRout/ML-Workstation-Installation-Guide/README.rst

         alias anaml='export PATH="/home/$USER/anaconda3/bin:$PATH" && echo Activating Conda Environment && source activate ml'

-Now with an alias created you can activate your environment simply by calling from the terminal:
+Now with an alias created you can activate your environment simply by calling from the terminal with:

 .. code:: shell